BIMK/Intelligent-Education/DisenGCD/README.md

 @inproceedings{DisenCD2024,
-title={DisenGCD: A Meta Multigraph-assisted Disentangled  Graph Learning Framework for Cognitive Diagnosis.}, author={Shangshang  Yang and Mingyang Chen and Ziwen Wang and Xiaoshan Yu and Panpan Zhang and Haiping Ma and ingyi Zhang}, booktitle = {Thirty-Eighth Annual Conference on Neural Information Processing Systems}, year={2024}
+title={DisenGCD: A Meta Multigraph-assisted Disentangled  Graph Learning Framework for Cognitive Diagnosis.}, author={Shangshang  Yang and Mingyang Chen and Ziwen Wang and Xiaoshan Yu and Panpan Zhang and Haiping Ma and Xingyi Zhang}, booktitle = {Thirty-Eighth Annual Conference on Neural Information Processing Systems}, year={2024}
 }